 - (a) Bonneville FAC-C and BPAC-C Certification holders are responsible for earning and reporting required continuous learning points (CLPs) to FAI CSOD or NSS CLP Tracking (the tracker), as applicable.
-The NSS Training Officer is responsible for tracking and certifying to the Director of Contracting and the HCA as required, that the BPAC-C holder has completed the 80 CLP's during the applicable timeframe. - (b) Prior to approving a member's BPAC-C CLP request in the tracker, the NSS Training Officer is responsible for ensuring that the reported event qualifies for continuous learning credit in accordance with the CLP Accreditation Table, and consulting the SACM (HCA) for guidance when necessary.
-All FAC-C CLP requests shall be entered and tracked through the FAI CSOD system. - (c) For site-hosted training events that qualify for continuous learning credit, the event organizer(s) shall coordinate with the SACM (HCA) and/or staff who review the proposed curriculum and NSS recommended CLP's, to make the final determination on the appropriate number of CLP's for the event. - (d) Responsibility for retention of course/event completion certificates or other records for continuous learning is the same as for initial certification.
+The NSS Training Officer is responsible for tracking and certifying to the Director of Contracting and the HCA as required, that the BPAC-C holder has completed the 100 CLP's during the applicable timeframe. - (b) Prior to approving a member's BPAC-C CLP request in the tracker, the NSS Training Officer is responsible for ensuring that the reported event qualifies for continuous learning credit in accordance with the CLP Accreditation Table, and consulting the SAR/HCA for guidance when necessary.
+All FAC-C CLP requests shall be entered and tracked through the FAI CSOD system. - (c) For site-hosted training events that qualify for continuous learning credit, the event organizer(s) shall coordinate with the SAR/HCA and/or staff who review the proposed curriculum and NSS recommended CLP's, to make the final determination on the appropriate number of CLP's for the event.

+- (d) Responsibility for retention of course/event completion certificates or other records for continuous learning is the same as for initial certification.
 If unavailable, the employee should attempt to obtain supporting documentation from the event organizer or other responsible source.
 Only after all alternatives have been exhausted, a supervisor's written approval may provide confirmation that the activity was taken/ attended/ completed.
-Ultimately for the BPAC-C this attestation can be made by the Director of Contracts and Strategic Sourcing, whereas with the FAC-C, the approval of the CLP's is made at the SACM (HCA) level. - (e) The FAC-C and/or BPAC-C level required for the employee's grade/position must be attained within 18 months from the date of hire; or the date the applicant will meet the FAC-C experience standard (e.g., 1, 2, or 4 years depending on level), whichever occurs later. - (f) An extension to this requirement may be granted by the SACM (HCA) for circumstances prohibiting achievement of the requisite certification level by the applicable deadline.
+Ultimately for the BPAC-C this attestation can be made by the Director of Contracts and Strategic Sourcing, whereas with the FAC-C, the approval of the CLP's is made at the SAR (HCA) level. - (e) An extension to this requirement may be granted by the SAR/HCA for circumstances prohibiting achievement of the requisite certification level by the applicable deadline.
 The circumstances causing the delay must be documented and a schedule of completion attached, including registration in any outstanding coursework.
 Failure to plan is not justification for an extension.